MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

 1. This action will launch the Mixed Reality Portal window as shown below:
 ![Mixed Reality Portal](../images/mixed-reality-portal.png)

+Use the W,A,S, and D keys on your keyboard to walk forward, back left and right accordingly.
+Use simulated hand to target the cube and press the Enter key on your keyboard to perform the click action.
+The cube will change its color and move to a new position.

 <!-- TBD: HoloLens2 emulator does not work, investigate possible workaround -->

 ## Takeaways